Transit Investment Priorities for Fiscal Year 2016 (July 2015–June 2016)

 Service Enhancement Plans

-In addition to the near-term improvements identified each year in our Annual Service Plan efforts, TriMet is also working with riders, residents, neighborhood groups, governments, schools and businesses to create a shared vision for the future of transit through what we call Service Enhancement Plans.
+In addition to the near-term improvements identified each year in our Annual Service Plan, TriMet is also working with riders, residents, neighborhood groups, governments, schools and businesses to create a shared vision for the future of transit through what we call Service Enhancement Plans.

 Starting in 2012, we began taking a fresh look at how transit service and access to transit can be improved throughout the region to support current needs and future visions.
-By working with our customers and neighbors about service needs and improvements, we can expand service to be more responsive to the community’s needs.
-As such, our Service Enhancement Plans directly advance our goal to develop more and better service for neighborhoods to support economic development and improve access to jobs, education and other everyday needs.
+By working with our riders and neighbors to identify service needs and improvements, we can expand service to be more responsive to the community’s needs.
+Our Service Enhancement Plans directly advance our goal to develop more and better service for neighborhoods to support economic development and improve access to jobs, education and other everyday needs.

 - Eastside, including East Portland and cities of East Multnomah County

 - Southwest, including Southwest Portland and the cities of Tigard, Tualatin, Sherwood, King City, Durham, Lake Oswego and West Linn

 - North/Central, including Portland west of I-205 and generally north of Division